Zo3T: Zero-Shot 3D-Aware Trajectory-Guided Image-to-Video Generation via Test-Time Training: Methodology

 \section{Methodology}

-This section delineates our framework for zero-shot trajectory-guided video generation.
 Zo3T is architected to function within the latent space of a pre-trained image-to-video model, such as Stable Video Diffusion (SVD), without requiring any fine-tuning.
 As illustrated in Figure~\ref{pipeline}, our method comprises three main components.
 First, we project user-defined 2D trajectories into a pseudo-3D space, leveraging monocular depth estimation to derive perspective-aware affine transformations.
 Second, we perform a \textbf{Test-Time Training (TTT)} to co-adapt the latent state and an ephemeral model adapter to enforce feature-space kinematic constraints during the structure-forming stages of denoising.
 Finally, the \textbf{Guidance Field Rectification} strategy refines the denoising direction via a one-step lookahead optimization, ensuring precise denoising path execution for trajectory control.